Olivia Wilde on Living a Fulfilling Life

 Urbanette: Sounds like it’s almost a part of your overall lifestyle.
 What other lifestyle choices do you think are worthwhile?

 Olivia: I’m a big believer in the vegan lifestyle.
-I’ve been vegetarian for about sixteen years and vegan for two and a half years strong.
-I think it’s the best lifestyle.
+I’ve been vegetarian since I was 12 and vegan for about eight years.
+I think vegan is the best lifestyle.
 I believe in it for many reasons — environmental, political and humanitarian.

 Urbanette: It seems like it’s, thankfully, getting more common for artists and celebrities to be involved in philanthropy and world issues these days…